shadowfax11/shadowfax11.github.io/aboutme.md

 layout: page
 ---

 I am passionate about designing and developing computational imaging and display systems and associated algorithms for various tasks.
 Over the years, I have sought to gain knowledge from a variety of fields such as Optics, Digital Signal Processing, Computer Vision and Deep Learning.
 This has provided me with strong fundamentals to tackle challenging imaging and vision problems.
+The current problems that I have been looking at are imaging and vision challenges associated with surgery and surgical robotics.

 [Curriculum Vitae](/files/bhargavghanekar_resume.pdf) \
 [LinkedIn](https://www.linkedin.com/in/bhargavghanekar)